-- In case of cooling operation the evaporating temperature is allowed to go down to 6°C on temporary base depending on the situation. - In case of heating operation the condense temperature is allowed to go up to 46°C on temporary base depending on the situation. - When the request from the indoor units becomes more moderate, the system will eventually go to the steady state condition which is defined by the operation method above. - The start up condition is different from the powerful and quick comfort setting.
+- In case of cooling operation the evaporating temperature is allowed to go down to 6°C on temporary base depending on the situation - In case of heating operation the condense temperature is allowed to go up to 46°C on temporary base depending on the situation. - When the request from the indoor units becomes more moderate, the system will eventually go to the steady state condition which is defined by the operation method above. - The start up condition is different from the powerful and quick comfort setting.

-To activate this in Change
+To activate this in Change Cooling operation [2-81]=1 (in case of RXYSQ10+12).
+[2-39]=1 (in case of RXYSQ8).

-Cooling operation [2-41]=1.

 This setting is used in conjunction with setting [2-8].

-Heating operation [2-42]=1.
+Heating operation [2-82]=1 (in case of RXYSQ10+12).
+[2-43]=1 (in case of RXYSQ8).
 This setting is used in conjunction with setting [2-9].